ihart-mhc/ihart-mhc.github.io/applications/development/python/index.md

 ## Retrieving events

 You can retrieve events from the `CVManager` via its `getNewEvents()` method.
-When called, the `CVManager` will check for messages from the server, and return the parsed event data if there are.
-If not, the method will return `None`.
+When called, the `CVManager` will check for messages from the server, and return a list of event data objects.
+If multiple events were received from the server, the objects will be in ordered by arrival, with the events that arrived earliest coming first in the list.
+If there aren\'t any new events, the method will return an empty list, or `None` if the server didn\'t send anything.

 	# Get any new events from the server since the last time this method was called.
-    eventData = self.cvManager.getNewEvents()
+    events = cvManager.getNewEvents()

+    # events is a list of event data objects, or None
+    for eventData in events:
+    	# parse each event data object

 Since most GUI libraries in python have their own main loops, it can be difficult to know where to call this method, and implementations may vary by library:

 - For kivy, we suggest using the [Clock.schedule_interval](https://kivy.org/docs/tutorials/pong.html#scheduling-functions-on-the-clock) method (this is what the sample python application uses).
-For example, if you have a `processIHartEvents` method:
+For example, if you have a `processIHartEvents` method that calls `getNewEvents()` and handles them, you might write:

 	```
 	Clock.schedule_interval(processIHartEvents, 0)